LIPS-scheme/lips/REFERENCE.md

 (random)
 (random seed)

-Function generate new random real number using Knuth algorithm.
+Function that generates new random real number using Knuth algorithm.
 ```

 ## range
 ```
+(range stop)
+(range start stop)
-(range n)
+(range start stop step)

-Function return list of n numbers from 0 to n - 1
+Returns a list of numbers from start to stop with optional step.
+If start is not defined it starts from 0.
+If start is larger than stop the step needs to be negative otherwise it will hang in an infinite loop.
 ```

 ## rational?
 ```
 (rational? x)

-Function check if value is rational.
+Checks if the value is rational.
 ```

 ## rationalize
 ```
 (rationalize number tolerance)

-Function returns simplest rational number differing from number by no more than the tolerance.
+Returns simplest rational number approximation differing from number by no more than the tolerance.
 ```